 ‘Surface condensation occurs where the temperature of a material falls below the dew point.
-Where air reaches a relative humidity of 100% it will allow water vapour to change from gas to a liquid and free water will be deposited as condensation.’
-Property care association code of practice: The investigation and control of dampness in buildings
+Where air reaches a relative humidity of 100%, it will allow water vapour to change from gas to a liquid and free water will be deposited as condensation.’

-Condensation is a common occurrence in properties and in excessive amounts can be come a nuisance.
-Condensation is caused by moisture released by occupants with directly (breathing) or indirectly (drying clothes).
-When the moisture laden air encounters a cold surface, it changes from a vapour to a liquid forming the familiar streaks of moisture usually on windows.
+Condensation is a common occurrence in properties and in excessive amounts, can be come a nuisance.
+Condensation is caused by moisture released by occupants either directly (breathing), or indirectly (drying clothes).
+When the moisture laden air encounters a cold surface, it changes from a vapour to a liquid, forming the familiar streaks of moisture usually on windows.

 The health risks associated with mould growth in buildings are generally confined to agricultural exposure and include: